0xmoei/fluent-blended-app/README.md

 Contracts deployed in Solidity, Typescript, and Rust (Wasm and Solana Rust) can now compose without friction.
 No bridging between networks or switching wallets.

-### In this guide, we deploy a Blended app on Fluent Devnet.
-The application consists of a Rust smart contract that prints "Hello" and a Solidity smart contract that prints "World."
+### In this guide, we deploy a Blended app consisting of a Rust smart contract that prints "Hello" and a Solidity smart contract that prints "World." on Fluent Devnet.

 * [Twitter](https://x.com/fluentxyz)
 * [Discord](https://discord.com/invite/fluentlabs)